jms-ra/generic-jms-ra/README.md

 2. Execute 'mvn install' to build the code.
 3. Execute 'mvn -Prelease install' to generate the deployable resource adapter.

-## Release Notes

-* **1.0.BETA**: The initial release.
-Basically a raw copy of the generic JMS JCA RA from the old JBoss AS code-base.
-Minimal code clean-up and refactoring done.
-The main change was eliminating the dependency on org.jboss.jms.jndi.JMSProviderAdapter.
-* **1.0.RC1**: Refactored code style.
-Refactored activation configuration properties to simplify and eliminate legacy code.
-Refactored transaction handling so simplify and eliminate legacy code (hacks) where JMS transactions were used alongside JTA transactions to "fake" real XA semantics.

 ## Transaction Support

 JTA transactions are very commonly used with MDBs since it is easy to treat a JMS message as a unit of work which should be performed atomically.
 For example, an MDB might consume a message, update a table in one or more databases, and then send another JMS message.
 In this kind of use-case it's extremely common to require all this work be done atomically so that if any individual part fails then the whole unit of work fails which then usually re-delivers the original message or moves it to a DLQ of some kind.

 To enable this behavior an MDB needs to be configured appropriately.
-For example, it would need these annotations ( **Note:** these are added by default in JBoss AS7 and every other Java EE 6 compliant application server):
+For example, it would need these annotations ( **Note:** these are added by default in WildFly and every other Jakarta EE 10 compliant application server):

     @TransactionManagement(TransactionManagementType.CONTAINER)
     @TransactionAttribute(TransactionAttributeType.REQUIRED)